 The 1976 series was first issued out to the public on April 13th, 1976.
 People who received first day issues went to their local post office so they can get their bills stamped with the date.
 The value is slightly higher for stamped bills and stamps with unique city names.

 Star notes are bills with a star before the serial number.
 There are both common star notes and rare star notes.
 What separates them is the federal reserve bank from which they were printed from.
 These bills were printed from 12 different federal reserve banks and two of them are rare.
 The Federal Reserve Bank of Kansas City and the Federal Reserve Bank of Minneapolis are the rare varieties that you should be looking for.
 You can check your own bill by looking on the front left hand side to see the issuing bank's name.

 The common variety 1976 $2 star notes are worth around $8 in fine condition.
 In uncirculated condition the price is around $20-25 for bills with an MS 63 grade.
 The rare variety star notes can sell for around $80 in fine condition and around $150 in uncirculated condition with a grade of MS 63.

 1976 Two Dollar Error Bill

 There is one notable error for this series, but it's not immediatly noticeable.
 On each individual paper currency there is a serial number which is shown in two places on the front: the top right and the bottom left.
 Normally the serial number is the same in both places, but on the error bill the serial numbers are different.
 In most cases one of the prefixes will be different on the error bill.
 This was a printing error.

-The value of this two dollar error note is worth around $400 in very fine condition.
+This two dollar error note is worth around $400 in very fine condition.
 In uncirculated condition the value is around $800.